 In recent years, the DoD and Congress seem to be trying a new and innovative approach to solving the acquisition problem.
 Rather than just commissioning studies or rewriting regulations, the government has been implementing many different pilot programs for specific types of acquisitions.
 Essentially, the government is embracing innovation in the very policies that it is using to promote innovation-by trying many different things that might fail at little cost, but that will produce great benefits if they succeed.
 What's more, it appears that senior leadership is encouraging maximum use of these programs.
-For example,^[36] states, "Our new authorities provide so many tools to be creative; using them should routinely be our default 'fast path.'"
+For example, [36] states, "Our new authorities provide so many tools to be creative; using them should routinely be our default 'fast path.'"
 One of these expanded authorities, Other Transaction Authorities (OTA), is discussed in more detail below.

 OTAs are basically an exception to the entire acquisition system.
 Whenever something goes wrong, it seems that the government adds more oversight and regulations to ensure that the same thing never happens again.
 In turn, this additional regulation and oversight slows down everything else in the acquisition system.
-For this reason, it seems that some of the best solutions are the ones that simply ignore the existing system altogether.1 OTA is one such authority.
-While OTAs have been around since 1994^[37], Congress increased their availability for use by expanding their applicability in 2015^[38] and authorizing simplified follow-on contracts for successful prototypes in 2016^[39].
+For this reason, it seems that some of the best solutions are the ones that simply ignore the existing system altogether.
+OTA is one such authority.
+While OTAs have been around since 1994[37], Congress increased their availability for use by expanding their applicability in 2015[38] and authorizing simplified follow-on contracts for successful prototypes in 2016[39].
 As a result, OTAs have become a new go-to tool in the DoD and have led to rapid acquisitions of needed capability.
-For example, the USAF used OTA to move certain planning operations from a whiteboard to a software-based solution, saving over \$500,000 per day with only a \$2.2 million investment^[40].
+For example, the USAF used OTA to move certain planning operations from a whiteboard to a software-based solution, saving over \$500,000 per day with only a \$2.2 million investment[40].

 While increased use of OTA seems to be one of the most hope-inspiring changes to government acquisitions in some time, recent events demonstrate that even this innovation authority is still subject to some of the same onerous oversight as more traditional methods.
-For example, a recent OTA award by the Department of Defense Innovation Unit Experimental (DIUx) for cloud migration services was protested before the Government Accountability Office (GAO)^[41].
+For example, a recent OTA award by the Department of Defense Innovation Unit Experimental (DIUx) for cloud migration services was protested before the Government Accountability Office (GAO)[41].
 Generally, GAO does not review OTA agreements.
-However, in this case, GAO expanded its jurisdiction to include review of whether an agency's use of OTA is appropriate.
-This decision sets a precedent that OTA agreement awards can be reviewed by the GAO.

-1 Interestingly,19 suggests just that - zero-basing the entire system.
+However, in this case, GAO l Interestingly, [9] suggests just that - zero-basing the entire system.
 As nice as it sounds to scrap all existing regulations and oversight and start over from scratch for all acquisition programs, there is a high likelihood of unintended consequences and confusion.
 Additionally, Congress is unlikely to endorse a solution that substantially limits congressional oversight.